Best Point of Sale (POS) Software

 - The POS solution should be able to enhance customer engagement with the help of technology.
 The retailers can bring incentives, cross-sell, interact with shoppers, and up-sell by swiping a loyalty card.

-- The retailers should make an educated purchase decision with the help of e-commerce and omnichannel experience.
+- Retailers should make an educated purchase decision with the help of e-commerce and omnichannel experience.

 - The store associate uses a mobile POS system by attaching shopping carts with tablet computers and Apple iTouch.